History of the Jews in Manchester

-By the end of 18th century, the rapidly growing town of Manchester, England, had a small Jewish community, some of whose members had set up businesses, and a place of worship.
-In the late Victorian age the Jewish population of the city was greatly increased by the arrival in north Manchester of Jews fleeing persecution in the Russian Empire.
+The Jewish community in Manchester, England, has a history dating back to the 18th century, with early settlers establishing businesses, synagogues, and burial grounds.
+The population expanded in the late 19th century with Jewish immigrants fleeing persecution in the Russian Empire.
+Over time, the community became economically and socially prominent, with involvement in trade, banking, and philanthropy, while maintaining religious and cultural institutions.
+Today, it is the second-largest Jewish community in Britain, after Greater London.
+In the 21st century, the community has faced antisemitic attacks, including terrorist incidents in 2025 and foiled plots in 2026 targeting Jewish residents and institutions.

 The history of Manchester's Jewish community is told at the Manchester Jewish Museum in Cheetham.
-The Jewish community in Manchester is the second largest in Britain; the largest being in Greater London.

 First settlers

 In the 1750s, Jews had no political rights in England, and in particular were not allowed to purchase property.
 As country members of the Great Synagogue, they traded as pedlars and hawkers.
 Small groups coalesced around safe Jew-friendly lodging houses where they organised temporary minyanim to observe the Shabbat.
 Liverpool was a focus for the first Jewish settlement in the North West of England, with communities in Cumberland Street who moved in 1775 to a room in Turton Court.
 Manchester was expanding rapidly, and in 1758 one family in trade became prosperous enough to acquire a private carriage.
 Manchester became an increasing important market, and Liverpool-based Jewish hawkers worked in Manchester in the week, returning to Liverpool to celebrate Sabbath.

 The Manchester press was anti-Semitic.
 Jews traditionally traded in slop, jewellery and calligraphy and became pawnbrokers, quack doctors, seal cutters, engravers, watchmakers and miniature painters.
 The trades were profitable, but a miscreant could use the same skills for forgery, lockpicking and fencing stolen goods.
 In Manchester, there was a fear of travelling plagiarists who could reveal the profitable secrets of the cotton industry to foreign rivals and seduce cotton workers to take their skills abroad.
 Prescott's Manchester Journal of 1774 warned:

 several JEWS and OTHER FOREIGNERS have for some months past frequented the town under various pretences and some of them have procured Spinning machines, looms, dressing machines, cutting knives and other tools used in the manufactures (sic) of fustians, cotton velvets, velveteens and other Manchester goods. ...
 And frequent attempts have been made to entice, persuade and seduce artificers to go foreign parts out of His Majesty's dominions...
 (This) will be the destruction of the trade of this country, unless timely prevented.

 No Jew was ever convicted.
 The presence of increasingly wealthy slop dealers and hawkers was noted, and in 1788 jeweller Simon Solomon and flower dealer Hamilton Levi took shops in Long Millgate and Shudehill.